 GRNW, the only conference in the Pacific Northwest to focus on LGBTQ romance fiction, is so excited for it’s fourth annual conference, the 2016 Gay Romance Northwest Meet-Up on September 24, 2016 at the Seattle Public Library!

 Read biographies of the attending authors and speakers below and join the GRNW group on GoodReads to participate in more discussions with attendees!

-GRNW 2014 Attending Authors are:
+GRNW 2016 Attending Authors and Panelists include:

 - Astrid Amara

 - Eric Andrews-Katz

 - Jove Belle

 - CJane Elliott

 - Rhys Ford